IBM/migrate-app-to-openshift-using-ta/README.md

 # Modernize Apps using IBM Transformation Advisor on IBM Cloud Pak for Applications

-In this code pattern, we will use Transformation Advisor from IBM Cloud Pak for Application to evaluate an on-premise traditional WebSphere application for deployment on OpenShift Cluster.
+In this code pattern, we will use Transformation Advisor from IBM Cloud Pak for Application to evaluate an on-premises traditional WebSphere application for deployment on OpenShift Cluster.
 We'll use Transformation Advisor, download the generated migration bundle and use its recommendations to deploy the app in a Liberty container running on OpenShift.

-A sample web app is provided to demonstrate migration from on-premise to the cloud.
+A sample web app is provided to demonstrate migration from on-premises to the cloud.

 When the reader has completed this code pattern, they will understand how to: